hvardhan20/phone-finder/README.md

 python train_phone_finder.py ./images
 ```

+## What's happening underneath

+This Mask R-CNN model is pre-fit on the COCO (**C**ommon **O**bjects in **CO**ntext) object detection dataset weights.
+We take this weights file and tailoring it to fit our specific dataset i.e.
+images of phones.
+While loading the COCO weights, we remove the class specific output layers so that new
+output layers can be defined and trained.
+This is done by specifying the `exclude` argument and listing all of the
+output layers to exclude or remove from the model after it is loaded.
+This includes the output
+layers for the classification label, bounding boxes, and masks.
+This list of layers to exclude can be
+be specified in the `./config/params.json`.

 ##### **CAVEAT!**
 Model training can take a long time if you're running without a significantly powerful GPU on the system.
 Please train the model on a system with tensorflow-gpu<=1.15 installed, and a CUDA enabled